The-Nefarious-Developer/zjoule-website/docs/index.md

 7. Confirm the **license agreements** and choose **Finish** to start the installation.
 8. Choose to trust the artifacts to be installed when the **Trust Artifacts** pop-up comes up to proceed with the installation process.

-> You can also download the release through [this link](https://github.com/The-Nefarious-Developer/zjoule/releases) if preferred.
+> You can also download the release through [this link](https://github.com/The-Nefarious-Developer/zjoule/releases) or use the Eclipse market place, if preferred.